 To get the most out of writing prompts, there are some things you can do.
 First, make sure you really understand the prompt, what it's asking, and what you want to get out of it, so you don't end up with something shallow or unfocused.
 Before you start, look at the prompt definition again and find the main idea or challenge, so you stay on track.
 Think about how much time you have and set reasonable limits, like word counts or style rules.
 This helps you stay disciplined and write concisely.
 Working with prompts regularly is great for anyone struggling with writer’s block, because it keeps the ideas flowing and helps you keep going.

 Getting feedback and revising your work are also important for improving your responses to prompts.
 It helps to look at your work critically, checking for clarity, coherence, and creativity.
-In a work or school setting, working with others or using ai chatbot platforms can give you helpful feedback and suggestions in real time.
+In a work or school setting, working with others or using AI-enhanced search tool can give you helpful feedback and suggestions in real time.
 Combining prompts with other activities—like drawing prompts for visual storytelling or dialogue exercises for character development—can make writing sessions fun and engaging.
 The best way to use prompts is to do it consistently, have a good structure, and be willing to try new things outside your comfort zone.
 This will help you keep growing as a creative writer.

 Common Types of Prompts